Gaming and Leisure Properties: History

 Weeks later, GLPI completed a four-way deal that saw its two largest tenants combine into one, as Penn National acquired Pinnacle.
 GLPI also gained a new tenant in Boyd Gaming, which purchased the operations of three of Pinnacle's leased properties.
 In connection with the merger, GLPI acquired the real estate of Plainridge Park Casino from Penn National for $250 million, and lent $58 million to Boyd to acquire the real estate of Belterra Park.
 GLPI later acquired ownership of Belterra Park in satisfaction of the loan.

 In April 2020, during the COVID-19 pandemic, Penn National faced the prospect of financial issues brought on by resort closures.
 As a result, it sold the real estate of the Tropicana Las Vegas to GLPI for $338 million in rent credits.
 Penn National would continue to operate the Tropicana for another two years, or until the resort were sold.

 GLPI took ownership of Lumière Place from Caesars Entertainment (formerly Eldorado Resorts) in October 2020, in satisfaction of a $246 million loan.

 In 2021, GLPI sold the operations of its two owned-and-operated casinos for a total of $59 million, to focus on its core business of real estate.
 The operating business of Hollywood Casino Perryville was sold to Penn National, while that of Hollywood Casino Baton Rouge was sold to Casino Queen.

 In June 2021, GLPI added Bally's Corporation as a new tenant, purchasing the Dover Downs racino for $144 million.
 GLPI also agreed to sell the operations of the Tropicana Las Vegas to Bally's and to buy two other casinos from Bally's for $150 million, and obtained a right of first refusal to buy future casinos developed by Bally's.
 Two more properties (Bally's Tiverton and Hard Rock Hotel & Casino Biloxi) were acquired from Bally's in 2023 for $635 million.
 Another two properties (Bally's Kansas City and Bally's Shreveport) were bought in 2024 for $395 million.
+Bally's Twin River Lincoln was added in 2026 for $700 million.

 In December 2021, GLPI reached a deal with the Cordish Companies to purchase three casino properties (Live Casino Philadelphia, Live Casino Maryland, and Live Casino Pittsburgh) for a total of $1.8 billion and lease them back for a total of $125 million per year, and to partner with Cordish in future casino projects.
 The purchase was completed in March 2022.

 In 2023, GLPI purchased the land where the Hard Rock Casino was being built in Rockford, Illinois, for $100 million.
 In 2024, it acquired Tioga Downs, a racino in New York, for $175 million, and three small casinos in Nevada and South Dakota from Strategic Gaming Management, for $105 million.
+A fourth property, Sunland Park Racetrack & Casino, was purchased from Strategic Gaming in 2025 for $184 million.